ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: horz_min_num_pts

     Specifies the minimum number of points you require in the waveform record for each channel.
-NI-SCOPE uses the value you specify to configure the record length that the digitizer uses  for waveform acquisition.
-NISCOPE_ATTR_HORZ_RECORD_LENGTH returns the actual record length.
+NI-SCOPE uses the value you specify to configure the record length that the digitizer uses  for waveform acquisition. :py:data:`niscope.Session.horz_record_length` returns the actual record length.
     Valid Values: 1 - available onboard memory

     The following table lists the characteristics of this property.